 Administrative Support

 The appointee will undertake administrative duties associated with the running of his/her clinical work.
-He/she will have administrative support from the Centre and access to a PC and the Internet for work purposes.
+He/she will have administrative support from the Hospital and access to a PC and the Internet for work purposes.

 Health Clearance

 Any offer of employment will be conditional on satisfactory health clearance by Occupational Health.
 This is usually by questionnaire but may involve a medical examination.